 But I was already running, running as fast as I could into the house.
 My heart going thud-thud-thud in my chest.
 Dad shouted, ‘Liam!
 We’re late!’

 I ran up the stairs, taking three steps at a time, hitting off the wall, spinning down the hall into her room.
-I need to get that letter back before anything happened.
+I needed to get that letter back before anything happened.

-I jumped for her favorite book, the only book she really loved now sitting on her bedroom floor.
+I jumped for her favorite book, the only book she really loved.
+It was sitting on her bedroom floor.
 ‘Please!
 Please!’
 I rifled through it.
 Shook it.
 A piece of paper fell out.
 I sighed.
 ‘Thank God.’

 But it wasn’t her handwriting and I felt my tummy go sore.
 It was old fashioned writing, like something from hundreds of years ago.